340:20-1-17. Energy Crisis Assistance Program (ECAP)

 (1) a regularly scheduled application period in March each year;

-(2) year round assistance available on a case-by-case basis for households experiencing an energy crisis that involves a life-threatening medical situation; and
+(2) year round assistance available to households experiencing an energy crisis that involves a life-threatening medical situation on a case-by-case basis; and

-(c) ECAP application methods.
+(d) ECAP application methods.
 Households apply for ECAP by submitting an online application at www.okdhslive.org, calling an OKDHS county office to request assistance in submitting an online application, or calling the phone number on the www.okdhslive.org website to request Form 08LH002E, Low Income Home Energy Assistance Program (LIHEAP) Application, be mailed to them.
+Centralized LIHEAP staff includes a postage paid envelope with a mailed Form 08LH002E.

 (1) heating, the main heating energy source used to heat the home is approved.
 This may be electricity, natural gas, propane, kerosene, firewood, coal, butane, or heating oil.
 When the household uses a generator to heat the home, the generator may use natural gas, propane, or gasoline; or